Showing posts with label AAAA. Show all posts

 American Christianity fails because its yoke is wearisome.
 Its burden is heavy.
 Having taken its eyes off of Jesus as the Author and Perfecter of faith, American Christianity replaces the work of the Holy Spirit with the choice of the sinner.
 It replaces the comfort of the Gospel with the doubt of our resolve.
 It replaces the certainty of God’s promise with the shakiness of our feelings.
 It puts burdens and doubts where the Lord would give us freedom and faith.

 The focus of AC is on YOUR DECISION vs Christ Crucified and the free gift of salvation through Baptism, Holy Communion and Holy Scripture.
-The focus of Confessional Christianity is on Christ Crucified FOR YOU ... and gifts given to you through Baptism, Communion and the preaching of the Gospel.
-It is GIVEN to you, it isn't "about you", your decision, your obedience, your faith.
+The focus of Confessional Christianity is on Christ Crucified FOR YOU, giving the gifts of Baptism, Communion and the preaching of the Gospel.
+It is GIVEN to you, it isn't "about you", your decision, your obedience, your (unaided by the Holy Spirit) faith.

 As I like to say when asked "when were you saved"?
 My answer is "about 2K years ago when Christ died on the cross for my sins".